-Question 2: If we found new funding what should we spend
+Question 2: If we found new funding what should we spend it on?
+(Respondents could choose up to 3 topics.)

 As it turned out, the City did have new funding available.
 In May of this year, it had \$10.2 million in end-of-year fund balance available due to higher revenues and salary savings.
 The city spent some on leadership training, \$3 million on financial software, a quarter of a million for records management software, special election costs of \$180,000 for cultural access, staff support for the climate program manager, topped off your Workers Comp fund for a \$1 million, and then put away nearly \$3 million for an increased fund balance.
 Now these are all good things I'm sure, but maybe it's time to listen to what your surveys say?